boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-plugins.md

         secret_access_key: AWS_SECRET_ACCESS_KEY          # required
         account_number: AWS_ACCOUNT_NUMBER                # required
         delete_on_termination: false                      # default: true
+        availability_zone:                                # default: current availability zone
         snapshot: true                                    # default: false
         overwrite: false                                  # default: false
+        terminate_instances: false                        # default: false
         preserve_snapshots: false                         # default: false

 > Note: The delete\_on\_termination flag is used to specify if the root volume should be deleted after the instance is terminated.

+#### Region and Availability Zone
+The plugin will automatically detect which region you are in, you do not need to provide it manually.
+In fact, is not technically possible to deliver an EBS AMI to any other region than that which it is being built in.

+You can, however, specify an [availability zone](http://aws.amazon.com/articles/3912) if you wish.

+#### EBS overwrite behaviour

+1. Live instances of the EBS AMI to be overwritten are discovered.
+By default, if any are returned, an error will be raised advising you to preserve any instance data then terminate the instances.
+You can set *terminate_instances: true* in your EBS config to instruct the EBS plug-in to terminate these instances on your behalf.
+Remember that terminating an instance will delete any attached EBS volumes.
+If you desire to preserve a particular EBS volume before overwriting, just detach it.

+2. The AMI is de-registered.
+This enables the name to be reused.

+3. The snapshot used to initialise all instances of the EBS AMI is located.
+By default this is then deleted, but you can set *preserve_snapshots: true* in your EBS config if you have some reason to retain it.

+At the end of this process the original EBS AMI should be gone - with some components still surviving for you to dissect depending on your config.
+A new version of EBS AMI with an identical name is then built and registered as usual.

 #### EBS Delivery Plugin Examples